 The economy is bolstered by several key growth industries.
 These include film, viticulture and wine production, information technology, tourism, aviation, and health care.
 The city encourages business start-ups and expansions.

-Businesses are drawn to the area for some of the same reasons that attract new residents—favorable climate, strong transportation networks, natural scenic beauty, and a trained, available workforce.
+Businesses are drawn to the area for some of the same reasons that attract new residents—favourable climate, strong transportation networks, natural scenic beauty, and a trained, available workforce.

 More information about finding a job in Kelowna:

 Kelowna is home to 30 beaches and parks, 19 golf courses, and seemingly endless kilometres of recreational trails.
 It also offers a wide assortment of coffee shops, restaurants, breweries and pubs, so there are plenty of things to do in Kelowna.

 The area's thriving wine industry is popular with tourists and residents alike.
 With over 40 wineries, the Okanagan Valley is British Columbia's leading grape-growing region.
 From boutique vineyards to world-class wineries, guests enjoy a taste of wine and a glimpse into the unique traditions of the industry.

 There are many orchards and organic farms as well, which has made farm-to-table agritourism a popular activity.